How to Freeze Vegetables and Fruits for Winter

 It's high produce season in most parts of the country, with tons of fruits, vegetables, and herbs ripe for the picking.
-While you're busy making recipes with fresh ingredients, you're probably wondering how to freeze vegetables and fruit so you can carry that fresh flavor and nutrition over into the winter months, when nothing seems to be ripe or cheap.
+While you're busy making recipes with fresh ingredients, you're probably wondering how to freeze vegetables and fruits so you can carry that fresh flavor and nutrition over into the winter months, when nothing seems to be ripe or cheap.
 Freezing ripe summer produce is easier and less expensive than canning.
-All you really need is a freezer (preferably a deep freezer), set to zero degrees or lower, and some airtight containers.
+All you really need is a freezer (preferably a deep freezer) set to zero degrees or lower, and some airtight containers.
 Some extra time and a few tools can help ensure top quality.
-If you know how to freeze fruit and vegetables, they can last more than six months.
-Casseroles, soups, and stews prepared with fresh vegetables can be frozen for up to three months and still come out well, according to the USDA (and be safe to eat indefinitely).
+If you know how to freeze fruits and vegetables, they can last more than six months; casseroles, soups, and stews prepared with fresh vegetables can be frozen for up to three months and still retain taste and texture, according to the USDA (and be safe to eat indefinitely).

-How to Freeze Vegetables.Some vegetables are a little more complicated to freeze than fruit because they need to be blanched first.
+Blanching and Freezing Vegetables.Some vegetables are a little more complicated to freeze than fruit because they need to be blanched first.
 This protects the vegetables in the freezer and helps maintain the proper texture.
-A nutrition specialist at the University of Missouri Extension provides extensive information on water, steam, and microwave blanching, as well as instructions for specific vegetables including asparagus, beets, broccoli, brussels sprouts, cabbage, carrots, cauliflower, celery, corn, onions, peppers, and potatoes.
+A nutrition specialist at the University of Missouri Extension provides extensive information on water, steam, and microwave blanching, as well as instructions for specific vegetables including asparagus, beets, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, celery, corn, onions, peppers, and potatoes.

-How to Freeze Tomatoes.We're going to sidestep the debate about whether tomato is a vegetable or a fruit and simply say: You can make tomatoes into pasta or pizza sauce and freeze them that way or prepare them raw.
-Just dip them in boiling water for 30 seconds to loosen the skins, then peel and freeze.
+Tomatoes.We're going to sidestep the debate about whether tomato is a vegetable or a fruit and just suggest turning tomatoes into pasta or pizza sauce and freezing them that way.
+Another option is to prepare them raw: Dip tomatoes in boiling water for 30 seconds to loosen the skins, then peel and freeze.

-How to Freeze Herbs.To take advantage of fresh-herb flavor year 'round by chopping up fresh herbs, placing them in ice cube trays, and covering them in water to freeze.
-Store the frozen cubes into an airtight bag and use them one or two at a time, thawing only as much as you need for a particular recipe.
-This works especially well with chives, mint, basil, and parsley, but you can try it with almost any herb.
+Herbs.To take advantage of fresh herb flavor year-round, chop them up fresh, place in ice cube trays, and cover in water to freeze.
+Store the frozen cubes in an airtight bag and use them one or two at a time, thawing only as much as needed for a particular recipe.
+This works especially well with chives, mint, basil, and parsley, but almost any herb can tolerate the treatment.